Algorithms & Theories for the Analysis of Event Data 2020

 Region theory is to synthesize a process model from a behavioral description.
 Applying the theory of regions guarantees the behavioral description and the language of the synthesized model to be equivalent.
 Various forms of region-based ideas (language-based and state-based variants) have been applied in the context of process mining.
 Here, there is only example behavior.
 This, creates many theoretical challenges with high practical relevance.

-Due to the covid19 outbreak, Petri Nets 2020 will happen as a virtual conference.
-ATAED 2020 is a virtual workshop with prerecorded videos of the talks.
-Proceedings will be online at CEUR soon.
+Due to the covid19 outbreak, ATAED 2020 is a virtual workshop with prerecorded videos of all talks.
+Please find the proceedings at CEUR-2625.

 Wil van der Aalst, RWTH Aachen, Germany (co-chair)